-If you ask me from the steadicam vs gimbal, which equipment is best suitable then I would say there is always no clear answer on which is better than the other.
+If you ask me from the Steadicam vs Gimbal, which equipment is best suitable then I would say there is always no clear answer on which is better than the other.
 There are different situations where one can be a better option than the other.
-Like if you are just making simple youtube vlog videos then industry-level Steadicam is not suitable for your project.
+If you are just making simple youtube vlog videos then industry-level Steadicam is not suitable for your project.
 That heavy equipment is not made to hold the small cameras.

 And also if your setup demands so many accessories then a gimbal will not be a good option for that.
 So when to use what equipment right?
 For me, the gimbal is suitable for smaller projects, like – real estate shooting, weddings, small music videos, vlogging, concerts, events, etc.

 And I would use Steadicam on two different scales.
 If I am very very low on budget then I would prefer a Steadicam over a gimbal because smaller Steadicams are much cheaper than gimbals.
 I can also use it for weddings if I am traveling to a remote area etc. On a larger scale, if I have more budget and I get the chance on working bigger projects then I will definitely use a larger Steadicam with a full setup (with all the accessories like external arm, vest, and battery mount).

 No matter what you use, Steadicam or gimbal, you’ll have to work extra on getting that smoother footage.
 The preparation before the shooting must be there to get the perfect shot or to utilize the full potential of these pieces of equipment.
 Like the proper camera balancing before the shoot, the full script of the shot, etc. Proper weight training to strengthen your muscles so that you can sustain the weight of the equipment much longer and better.
 And also work on the walking technique(Ninja Walk).
 No matter what you use try to be creative, enjoy the moment and try to learn something every day.

 If you have any suggestions regarding steadicam vs gimbal, then feel free to comment down below.